Redesigning how businesses act on their performance with AI coaching

 From MVP to global release

-We also ran three rounds of qualitative research across the full timeline, each shaping what we built next.
+Getting there took three rounds of qualitative research across the full timeline, each shaping what we built next.
 As research signals improved and rollback requests declined, we expanded access to more users and locations.
 Reaching global release required more features, which required more hands.
 The team grew: our PM changed, thirteen engineers joined, and two designers joined, reporting to me.
 My role shifted from hands-on craft to setting design direction, sequencing what we built, and keeping the experience coherent as the team and scope grew.

 The outcome